JJohnyy/Bohemian-Estates/README.md

   * first time visitor will be led to form where he will leave his contact details
   * the visitor should be well informed about a product th e company offers from product page
   * another goal fot hte first time visitor is to get an impression company is well established and experienced

+ * **Repeated visitor goals**
+    * repeated visitor goals is the same as first visitor goal, if he/her wasnt convinced to leave their contact details, the goal is to leave them in another visit

 # Testing